chongyongrui/Avatar-enhancement/docs/developerguide.md

 In order for the user to generate this encrypted key to be stored in the users local wallet, the user must first check if the credential request has been approved.
 This is done using the `GetKeys` method in the `CredentialIssuer` class.
 The method calls the `GetCredDef` method that will read the ledger to linearly search for any credential definitions posted by the admin.
 During this search, the userID is used to validate if the credential belongs to the user.
 If there is a match, the `GenerateKey` method is called which will calculate the secret credential key using AES.
 The calculated credential key is then saved to the user’s local wallet with the `SQLAddKey` method.

 ![GetCredentialSequenceDiagram.png](developerguide/GetCredentialSequenceDiagram%201.png)

+### Note on NFT feature

+NFT feature ideally relies on using the unique Network ID of each game object.
+The current project uses netcode which is outdated.
+Further development of this feature can be implementing the updated networking technology and connecting the network ID to the NFT feature.

+The current implementation does not save any keys to the owner’s wallet.
+Instead, NFTs are minted by the admin, and transferred by the admin to other users.
+Other users who receive this NFT from the admin are able to transfer it to other users as well.
+There can currently be only one token for each unique Network ID for the game object.
+This makes the token and the tokenID (network ID) unique and singular.

+The current implementation relies on matching the hashed username of the user as a means of checking if the token belongs to him/her.
+When objects (colored grenades) which require token access are collided with and are tried to pick up, a comparison is made between the username hash and the ledger transactions to see if the user owns that token and whether he/her can pick it up and use it in the game.